RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab13.md

 * A new pipeline (deploy-to-stage) is kicked off to deploy the approved artifact (at revision #2)

 In order to accomplish this, we will need to do the following:
-* Modify the `tekton-tasks` pipeline to capture the git hash of the code that it is deploying.
+* Modify the `tekton-tasks` pipeline and add the `git-version` task to capture the git hash of the code that it is deploying, then pass it on to the other tasks that need that hash as a parameter
 * Modify the `tekton-tasks` pipeline to tag the image that it creates with the git hash that it has deployed
 * Create a new pipeline, `stage-tekton-tasks` to accept the approved version of the dev image to deploy, and to promote that version to the Stage environment.